shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 As an action, you can study an ongoing spell effect.
 While looking at a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
 The DC is equal to 20 plus the spell’s casted level.
 On a success, you figure out how to cast the spell and can cast the new spell without having to complete a long rest.
 On a failure, you don’t figure out the spell.
 Either way, you regain 1 spell point.

-# Rejuvenation

-At level 9, when you cast a spell from your bonded schools, you heal for the number of spell points spent to cast it.

 # Arcane Survival

 At level 9, you can channel your magic into keeping yourself safe.
 Whenever you must make a saving throw, you can spend spell points to decrease the DC by 1 per spell point spent.

-# Refill

-At level 10, you can replenish your spell points.
-As a bonus action, regain spell points equal to your current health.
-Once you use this feature, you can’t do so again until you finish a short or long rest.

 # Energy Store